Xiaokun-Li518/discord-chatbot/readme.md

     CHATGPT_API_KEY=your_token_here
     ```

-4. Start the bot by running python bot.py in the terminal.
+4. Start the bot by running 'python run.py' in the terminal.

 # Usage